 💭 What is this story about?

 Fanti is a little elephant right in the middle of a fascinating game when she begins to feel strange sounds and movements in her tummy.
-Quite scared, she looks for a private corner behind the big sofa to figure out what her body is trying to tell her.
-Meanwhile, patient Papa Elephant stays close with respect, giving Fanti all the space and time she needs without interruptions.
+Quite scared, she looks for a private corner behind the big sofa at home to try to figure out what is happening and what her body is trying to tell her, while patient Papa Elephant stays close with respect, giving Fanti all the space and time she needs without any interruptions.

 🧠 What will children learn?

-• Active body listening teaches us to pay attention to our body's early sensory signals before there is any urgency.
+• Active body listening (paying attention to our body’s early sensory signals and valuing them before there is any urgency).

-• Assertive co-regulation reminds us that a relaxed, unhurried adult helps dissolve fears during moments of growing independence.
+• Calm and assertive co-regulation (knowing that a relaxed, unhurried adult helps dissolve fears during moments of growing independence).

-• Releasing expectations helps us value body self-awareness over whether or not the potty gets used.
+• The importance of not creating expectations around results, valuing body self-awareness over whether or not the potty gets used.

 🤝 How to continue this conversation?